aerynl/refinement/README.md

 # Refinement package
 ## Short description
-Easy refinements for use with Laravel 4.
+Easy refinements for use with Laravel.
 Contains functions for saving filters in Session, generating filter options and fetching filter results.

 ## Quick start
 ```